Maadeyey/-StudyApp-for-A-level-Students/README.md

 - **YouTube Player API:** YouTube Player API integration for playing YouTube videos directly within the app.

-## Installation:

-To use the Free Educational Resources for A-level Students app, follow these steps:

-1. Download the application executable file from the provided source.

-2. Install Java Runtime Environment (JRE) on your computer if not already installed.

-3. Run the executable file to launch the application.

 ### Usage
 To utilize the Basketball Training Android App: